HenriBranken/github_app/README.md

 All the search-and-fetch functionality is achieved via the GitHub API: `https://api.github.com/`.
 In this project we only concern ourselves with publicly accessible API endpoints.

+This is one of my first projects using both **React** and **Express** to create a Fullstack application.
+As such, it required a clear understanding of concepts related to:

+1. Express
+2. Restful APIs
+3. Fetch API (or Axios)
+4. React
+5. JavaScript

 <a id="installation"></a>

 ## Installation